0xCurvy/curvy-docs/docs/how-you-stay-in-control.md

 ::: warning
 If someone gains access to your private keys, they can take control of your funds.
-If you lose them, and no longer have access to the wallet you used to create your Curvy account or your password, you’ll lose access to your wallet permanently.
+If you lose them, and no longer have access to the wallet you used to create your Curvy account or your password, you’ll lose access to your Curvy account permanently.
 :::

 ## No Centralised Recovery, Ever